 Total compliance (10 points): There should be a log for repairs/ maintenance service orders/ work orders and completion of work.
 This log may include: date/ time, targeted equipment/ area, reason for service required, who is requesting, who is being informed, observations; date & signature when repair is completed.
 Logs are kept on file in an easily retrievable manner.

-- Single/isolated instance(s) of incomplete records. - Minor improvements are required in filing or organization of records.
+- Single/isolated instance(s) of incomplete records.
+Major deficiency (3 points) if: - Numerous instances of incomplete records.